GOST-UA/lora_device_lib/readme.md

 ## High Level Architecture

-LDL tries to separate concerns into standalone modules.
-These modules can be mocked out during unit testing without special linker commands.
+LDL breaks the problem into standalone modules which can be mocked out during testing:

-An overview of the modules:

 ![image missing](doc/plantuml/modules.png "LoraDeviceLib Modules")

-LDL is intended to be driven from two tasks - a _mainloop_ level task and an _interrupt_ level task.
+LDL is intended to be driven from two tasks - an _iterrupt level task and a _mainloop_ level task.

-The _interrupt_ level task interacts with the EventManager to signal that an IO event has occured.
-This task will never block.
-On simple systems the _interrupt_ level task may be an ISR, on more complicated systems it may be a task with a higher priority than the _mainloop_ task.
+The _interrupt_ level task signals when IO events occur.
+It runs for a short time and will not block.
+The _interrupt_ level task must *never* be interrupted by the _mainloop_ level task.
+Many systems will drive this from an ISR.

-The _mainloop_ level task drives all other functionility by via calls made to EventManager.tick():
+The _mainloop_ level task drives all other functionility from a single thread of execution.
+There are a small number of critical sections between the _interrupt_ level and _mainloop_ level threads.
+Access to these critical sections is managed through use of atomic write operations in the _mainloop_ thread.

+All _mainloop_ code runs from calls to EventManager.tick().

+Below is an example of what happens when you call :

 ![image missing](doc/plantuml/event_tick.png "EventManger Tick")

-The handlers call out to Mac which may in turn call out to other modules, including back to EventManager to set handlers for new events or to cancel existing handlers.

-It is important to realise that EventManager.tick() drives all functionality.
-And below a simplified sequence of an upstream data frame being sent:
+Below is a simplified sequence of sending data:

 ![image missing](doc/plantuml/tick_upstream.png "Upstream")

-And below a simplified sequence of a downstream data frame being received:
+Below is a simplified sequence of recieving data:

 ![image missing](doc/plantuml/tick_downstream.png "Downstream")